luy0222/RealScene-ISTD/README.md

 ## Acknowledgement
 This project is build based on [SCTransNet](https://github.com/xdFai/SCTransNet).
 Thanks to Shuai Yuan.

 The comparative experiments of our method with other methods are based on [BasicIRSTD](https://github.com/XinyiYing/BasicIRSTD).
+Thanks to Xinyi Ying.